csesoc/constitution/README.md

         2.3.2 As soon as a member no longer meets the requirements of a full member defined in section 2.3 their membership shall be terminated.
-    2.4 Associate membership is applicable only to non-full members and shall be automatically conferred with no fee upon students enrolled in a course administered by the school of CSE.
+    2.4 Associate membership is applicable only to non-full members and shall be automatically conferred with no fee upon students enrolled in a course administered by the school of CSE or employed by the school of CSE to help adminster a CSE course.
 Associate membership is open to all other persons subject to affiliation requirements of Arc, provided that they pay a membership fee that is set by the club Executive, and they complete a membership form prepared by the club Executive.
         2.4.1 The duration of associate membership shall be until the expiration of their enrollment in that course.